rajayeswanth/code_evaluator/README.md

 1. **Code Cleaning**: First, we clean and format the submitted code to ensure it's properly structured for analysis.

-2. **Division into Parts**: We break down the code into logical sections (functions, classes, main logic, etc.) and send each part to a specialized LLM for evaluation.
+2. **Division into Parts**: We break down the code into three parts( cause input text is expected to have 3 program submissions from students like Lab1A, Lab2A, Lab3A)
 3. **Multi-Stage Evaluation**: Each code section is evaluated by one LLM following strict rubrics, then a second LLM acts as an evaluator to review the first LLM's response and ensure it follows the rubric correctly and maintains consistent output format.

 This approach ensures that every student gets evaluated using the same criteria, regardless of which TA or GTA would have graded their work.